madhuripawle18/KBS-Project/README.md

 - Evaluated the model.

 **Hanumasri Bollepalli:**
+- Created github repository and researched about the dataset and framed research question.
-- Worked on Data Pre-processing and creating the Dashboard
+- Performed Pre-processing on the dataset and created the Dashboard using DataStudio
 - Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
-- Worked on the documentation.
+- Worked on Evaluation and Prediction of model.
-- Worked on the presentation.
+- Worked on the documentation and presentation.

 **Pavanitha Jampala:**
 - Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.